takhmina-iliiasova/game-of-fitness/README.md

 # game-of-fitness
-The Game of Fitness simulation code.
+The Game of Fitness simulation code is located in game.py file.